awilliams-atx/faceplace/README.md

 #### Tagging

-Each Post form has a user search function on the Post form component which enables tagging friends.
-Tagged friends are displayed below the body of the post, making the post available on the timeline of both the author and each tagged friend.
+Each Post form has a user search function which enables tagging friends.
+Tagged friends are displayed below the body of the post.
+The post will be available on the timeline of both the author and each tagged friend.
 Tagged friends receive an instant notification of the post via websockets.

 #### Friend Requests